Wiaoj.ObjectPool 0.0.1-alpha.69

 builder.Services.AddSingleton<IAsyncFactory<MyService>, MyServiceFactory>();

 // 2.
-Register the pool (It automatically uses the registered factory!)
+Register the pool (It automatically resolves the factory!)

 );